 Unfortunately, not every low-income person or family who signs up for housing help will qualify for our program.
 That’s because our programs are funded by state and federal programs that each have their own guidelines for qualifying that must be met.
 We try, in every way possible, to work with each individual or family to help them qualify and meet the requirements.

 There are no uniform or "one size fits all" qualifications when it comes to qualifying for a new home or for repair work, as every case is different.
 We do consider multiple areas such as debt to income ratio, gross monthly income, your credit score, and your ability to repay a loan.
-If any of these areas do not meet our qualifications, we can work with you through our counseling services free of charge to help get you where you need to be to qualify.
+If any of these areas do not meet our qualifications, we can work with you through our counseling services to help get you where you need to be to qualify.
 An ideal applicant would have a debt-to-income ratio around 25%, gross monthly income of at least $1,200 per month, a credit score near 690, and a positive history of loan repayment.

 We primarily serve low-income families in eastern Kentucky, but recently, we have expanded our programs to offer some services to middle-income families, who are often also in need of housing help but can't get any assistance from state or federal programs.
 Often, a family will just assume that they won't qualify for our services, but we strongly suggest that every family explore the options and check to see if they do or not.
 We've had instances where a family thought they were middle-income, but were actually low-income, and a family who thought they didn't make enough money to be low-income, but they did!